gentlee/redux-light/README.md

 # redux-light

-Simplified approach of using redux without any boilerplate.
+Simplified approach of using redux **without any boilerplate** - no action objects and reducers!

-Based on single reducer that merges new state for each root property.
+Based on **single reducer** that merges new state for each root property.
 Pseudocode is:

     const newState = { ...oldState }
     for (const rootProp in changes) {